misterdoak/sauron/README.md

 For each project, you will need to create a <choose_name_project>.yml file.
 This contains information about your project :
 + project : project name
-+ mail : list of recepients for sending report
++ mail : list of recipients for sending report
 + vcs : Sauron can fetch sources from Git OR Subversion
     + type : svn or git
     + url : svn url or git url